 Known as the Popular Tunnels, they were manually dug by hundreds of laborers and their entrances carefully hidden.
 But these were just the latest of a long tradition of tunneling under Cuba.
 All the way back in 1929, the New York Times reported on the discovery of five secret chambers under Havana’s City Hall.

 From rivers and forgotten canals to the world’s largest sewer system, there’s plenty below Tokyo that we know about.
-But there may a lot more.
+But there may be a lot more.
 When journalist Shun Akiba compared an old map to a new one, he found differences suggesting not only unknown tunnels but an effort to cover them up.
-Whereas the new map showed subway tunnels crossing in Nagata-cho, for instance, close to the National Diet building (the seat of government), the old map showed them as parallel.
+Whereas the new map showed subway tunnels crossing in Nagata‑cho, close to the National Diet building (the seat of government), the old map showed them as parallel.
 Shun also found evidence of an underground complex between the National Diet and the prime minister’s residence.
 He also remarked on the mysterious tunnels leading off the Ginza Line.

 Official enquiries got him nowhere, he said, lips were “zipped tight” despite his respectable professional background as a war correspondent for Asahi TV.
 From what he’s seen, Shun believes there must be close to 2,000 km of tunnels beneath the city—eight times the stated 250 km.
 And many of them (the Namboku, Hanzomon, and O‑Edo lines, for instance) were built long before their conversion for trains.
 That the Chiyoda line platform at Kokkai‑gijidomae, the National Diet station, is the deepest in Tokyo, suggests it was built as a bomb shelter.
 Yet old blueprints show another level even deeper.
 There’s also the mystery of the Yurakucho line, which, with its high ceilings and military facilities on route, is rumored to be a secret road used by the military.
 Although the network dates back to World War Two and the Cold War era, the continued silence from officials suggests they may still be in use.